 These meetings are convened in accordance with the association's constitution, to deal with any other matters that may arise requiring a decision of the general membership.

-The manner of calling, the quorum and the procedure of a special general meeting are usually the same as for an annual general meeting, although the business to be conducted will be different.
+The manner of calling, the quorum (ie. the minimum number of members required to be present) and the procedure of a special general meeting are usually the same as for an annual general meeting, although the business to be conducted will be different.

 The information below applies to both annual general meetings and special general meetings.

 The constitution for each association must specify:

 - the intervals between general meetings of the association's members

 - the procedure at general meetings

 - whether members are entitled to vote by proxy at general meetings